rozsival/nette-foundation-emails/README.md

 #### `messageTemplate`

 - an absolute path to your own message template
-- or a path relative to the configured templates directory path (if using relative path you can omit `.latte` extension as it will be added if needed)
+- or a path relative to the configured templates directory path (if using a relative path, you can omit `.latte` extension as it will be added if needed)
-- if no template is found the method throws `NetteFoundationEmails\Exceptions\MailFactoryException`
+- if no template is found the method throws `MailFactoryException`

 #### `cssFilename` (optional)

 - an absolute path to your own build of Foundation for Emails stylesheet
 - or a path relative to the configured resources directory path
-- if none provided, the factory will look for configured `cssFilename` inside the configured `resourcesDir`
+- if none provided, the factory will look for the configured `cssFilename` inside the configured `resourcesDir`
 - if no stylesheet is found at all, default `resources/foundation-emails.min.css` will be used

 The mail factory will use any valid Nette `ITranslator` from your DI container to translate your messages.